This annual list of the best tutoring franchises was revised and updated on January 3, 2022.

 JEI Learning Centers believes every student has infinite potential.
 Its methods were designed to help unlock each student’s creativity and natural abilities and to focus them with self-learning programs in an optimal educational environment.
 Subject focuses include math, English, reading, and writing.
 An initial diagnostic system reveals a student’s strengths and weaknesses, and then concepts are learned through weekly workbooks.

-Founded in South Korea in 1977 and franchising since 1992, there are currently 517 locations (up from the previous year’s total of 545), of which 265 are company-owned and 170 are located outside the US.
+Founded in South Korea in 1977 and franchising since 1992, there are currently 472 locations (down from the previous year’s total of 517), of which 255 are company-owned and 155 are located outside the US.